javo0101/introGIS/lessons.md

 ![Screenshot detailing what the point layer looks like once it has been formatted according to the points above](images/protestsformatted2.png)

 With this map, we should already be able to answer our research question.
 We wanted to know if there might be a relationship between the location of BLM protests and the racial demographic of the neighborhood, specifically if the neighborhood is majority Black.
 Here we can already see little correlation between the location of the protests and the racial demographic of the neighborhood.
 We can observe, however, that many of the protests are taking place in centrally located places in Manhattan and in some parts of Brooklyn.
 If we click on the points, we'll also see that many of the location starting points are popular sites and meeting places, such as Times Square, Union Square, and Bryant Park.

+## Challenge
+Play around with the symbology settings a bit more.
+See what happens when you change the *visible range*.
+What do you think this option is for?
+For the answer check out [this article](https://doc.arcgis.com/en/arcgis-online/reference/set-visibility.htm).

 # Formatting the Pop-ups for the Protest Locations